payara/Payara-Community-Documentation/documentation/payara-micro/payara-micro.md

 See the [previous section](#422-deploying-an-application-programmatically-to-a-bootstrapped-instance) for an example on using the `run` method on a subset of instances in a cluster.

 ## 4.2.3 Deploying an Application Programmatically from a Maven Repository
-To deploy an application Programmatically directly from a Maven repository, you will need to add a Maven GAV coordinate.
+To deploy an application programmatically directly from a Maven repository, you will need to add a Maven GAV coordinate.
 This can be done using `addDeployFromGAV()` method.
 This method accepts a comma separated string denoting a maven artefact's _groupId_, _artifactId_, and _version_ attributes.

 ```Java
 import fish.payara.micro.PayaraMicro;